 In The Guardian interview, although still claiming she had a great time, she does say “I don’t think underage girls should sleep with guys,” she says.
 “I wouldn’t want this for anybody’s daughter.
 My perspective is changing as I get older and more cynical.”

-With modernisation and emphasis on social issues from past society, we are able to assess and correct derogatory actions that were normalised previously with a fresh perspective.
+With modernization and emphasis on social issues from past society, we are able to assess and correct derogatory actions that were normalized previously with a fresh perspective.
 The 1970s portrayed a society where powerful men were able to exploit underage girls and wouldn’t be questioned for their actions.
 Although it sadly still occurs in the music industry today, it is more understood and widely untolerated.

 Lori Maddox Now

 Aside from having a wild teenage life, Lori Maddox now enjoys a married life and a son.
 She works as a manager in a Glam Boutique on Melrose Ave in West Hollywood and is having a successful career in doing what she loves.
 Lori has crossed the groupie part of her life with no regrets, but in recent has had a change of perspective.